Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 The primary use case is keyword cluster landing pages: build a focused property targeting one specific topic cluster, fill it with structured comparison or reference content, and link it back to your owned domain.
 Google Sites is better than all of these if the content is genuinely informational — but site builders give you more structural control for conversion-oriented pages.

-The real value in 2026 is three-fold: crawl facilitation (helping Googlebot discover new content faster), anchor text diversity in the backlink profile, and AI search indexing (Perplexity and similar systems crawl bookmarking platforms and use them as discovery signals).
+The real value in 2026 is three-fold: crawl facilitation (helping Googlebot discover new content faster), anchor text diversity in the backlink profile, and AI search indexing — Perplexity and similar retrieval systems crawl bookmarking platforms and use them as discovery signals for what's newly published on the web.

 Dofollow-confirmed: